Neuralized3/degoogled-magisk./root.md

-Here is a completely rewritten version of the guide.

-I have removed the overly complex jargon (like "Cryptographic Sanitization" and "Silicon Handshake") and replaced it with clear, professional industry standard terms.
-The formatting has been spaced out to make it much easier to read step-by-step, while increasing the technical accuracy for modern Android devices (Android 13+).

-***

 # Professional Android Customization & Hardening Guide

 This guide provides the standard operating procedure for unlocking, flashing, and rooting a modern Android device.
 This process transitions a commercially locked phone to a privacy-focused, custom operating system.